CarlosP24/carlosP24.github.io/_pages/about.md

 ## Highlights

 Our theory of Caroli-de Gennes-Matricon analogs in full-shell nanowires, published back in 2023 in [PRB](https://journals.aps.org/prb/abstract/10.1103/PhysRevB.107.155423) has been demonstrated experimentally in our recent [PRL publication](https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.134.206302).
-Sole's excellent summary on this finding:
+Read here Sole's excellent summary on this finding:

 <iframe src="https://www.linkedin.com/embed/feed/update/urn:li:share:7331389324178952192" height="759" width="504" frameborder="0" allowfullscreen="" title="Embedded post"></iframe>

-Check also our latest preprint, *Fluxoid Valve Effect in Full Shell Nanowire Josephson Junctions* in [arXiv](https://arxiv.org/abs/2504.16989) in which we propose a new type of supercurrent valve based on the different phase windings the full shell wires at each side of a Josephson can acquire.+
+Check also our latest preprint, *Fluxoid Valve Effect in Full Shell Nanowire Josephson Junctions* in [arXiv](https://arxiv.org/abs/2504.16989) in which we propose a new type of supercurrent valve based on the different phase windings the full shell wires at each side of a Josephson can acquire.